Artist captures war as seen by children - toys included

-BEIRUT/DEBAGA CAMP, Iraq, July 10 (Reuters) - U.S. photographer Brian McCarty wants you to see the horrors of war, but through the eyes of a child.
+BEIRUT/DEBAGA CAMP, Iraq (Reuters) - U.S. photographer Brian McCarty wants you to see the horrors of war, but through the eyes of a child.

 There is no blood or mangled bodies.
 Instead there are pink dolls and blue tanks.
 A bird from a video game represents bombs falling from the sky.
-An elephant symbolises a lost sibling.
+An elephant symbolizes a lost sibling.

 McCarty’s most recent work was set in Mosul where thousands of civilians where caught up in the fight to oust Islamic State.
 Social workers say children who witnessed the violence will suffer trauma for years.